 My most favorite movies are Waking Life (love the part with the Alex Jones ranting), Fight Club, Life is Beautiful, Children of Heaven, Predator (1987), Aha!… with at least 20 more to follow.

-Having my wife working for one of the biggest airlines, I had the opportunity to visit five countries several times so far.
+Having my wife working for one of the biggest airlines, I had the opportunity to visit seven countries several times so far.
 It didn’t take me a long time before I realized that I love traveling too.
 I intend to travel to many more countries in the future.

 I love waking up in the morning, having a cup of ginger lemon tea with the surreal sitar fusion of Ananda Shankar’s ‘The River’ or ‘Cyrus’ playing in the background.
 Life is good.
 Life is beautiful.
 I am a very positive person.
 I never stop trying, and I never give up on myself or on my dreams.
 I am 41, but I am still a kid at heart.